Making Movies and Working with STK Models

 2. Disable SunSensorTrue in the Object Browser by clearing the check box to the left of it.

-Enhance labels and annotations
+Enhancing labels and annotations

 Here are a few suggestions to improve the appearance of labels, annotations, and lines:

 • Set your scenario so that LEO-to-target access lines do not appear in the movie.
-Right-click on the Models_and_Movies scenario, open Properties (), and select 2D Graphics - Global Attributes.
+Right-click the Models_and_Movies scenario, open Properties (), and select 2D Graphics - Global Attributes.
 Under Access, clear the Show Animate Line check box.

-• Labels and annotations look best in plain thick font.
+• Labels and annotations look best in plain, thick font.
 Thin or small font is difficult to read in a video.
 You can adjust the fonts under the Scenario Properties in the 3D Graphics - Fonts page.

-Remove the Sun and VVLH vectors from LEO
+Removing the Sun and VVLH vectors from LEO

 1. Return to LEO's () properties ().